nshomron/hoobari/README.md

 ## Overview

-*Hoobari* is a [Bayesian](http://en.wikipedia.org/wiki/Bayesian_inference) fetal variant caller designed to find SNPs (single-nucleotide polymorphisms) and indels (insertions and deletions) in a noninvasive manner.

-*Hoobari* uses sequencing data from the mother, the father and most importantly from [cell-free DNA (cfDNA)](https://en.wikipedia.org/wiki/Cell-free_fetal_DNA) in the maternal plasma, which contains both fetal and maternal DNA fragments.
-Parental variant calling and pre-processing of the cfDNA are performed using [*FreeBayes*](https://github.com/ekg/freebayes).
+[*Hoobari*](https://github.com/nshomron/hoobari) is the first fetal variant calling program, designed to prenataly find SNPs (single-nucleotide polymorphisms) and indels (insertions and deletions) in a noninvasive manner.
+It requires sequencing data from the mother, the father and most importantly from [cell-free DNA (cfDNA)](https://en.wikipedia.org/wiki/Cell-free_fetal_DNA) in the maternal plasma, which contains both fetal and maternal DNA fragments.

+*Hoobari* is based on a [Bayesian](http://en.wikipedia.org/wiki/Bayesian_inference) algorithm in which each cfDNA fragment has its own probability of being fetal.
+Its output is a standard Variant Calling Format ([VCF](https://samtools.github.io/hts-specs/VCFv4.2.pdf)) file, that can be further assessed by many bioinformatical tools.

+One of *Hoobari*'s goals is to create a framework for the process of noninvasive fetal genotyping, that follows existing standards and is compatible with other existing tools. *Hoobari*'s working process is therefore similar to that of other variant callers.
+This modular workflow conveniently allows the introduction of future improvements.
+Hopefully, it will make this field more accessible for other researchers.

 ## Obtaining